 I could not give the exact range but copper is the most expensive of them all.
 Cast iron is relatively expensive too but it is always worth a shot.
 Stainless steel and non-stick are relatively inexpensive and that is the reason why they are the ones mostly seen in the kitchen as cookware sets while aluminum cookware is the least expensive of them all.

 Some cookware sets have received backlash through the years because researches found out that some food types react with specific cookware materials.
-The most common cookware materials of course are stainless steel, aluminum, copper and cast iron.
+The most common cookware materials of course are stainless steel, aluminum, copper, and cast iron.

 Of these four, copper has the highest reactivity specifically to acidic food like tomato, vinegar and citrus fruits.
 When copper comes in contact with these types of food, the food may turn yellow or would taste like metal.
 This is particularly hazardous to the body and in prolonged exposure may expose us to serious health threats.

 Fortunately, food innovation has found a way to address this.
-Copper cookware with die-cast aluminum base or stainless steel layers will not react to acidic food.
+Copper cookware with a die-cast aluminum base or stainless steel layers will not react to acidic food.

-Aluminum also exhibits reaction with acidic food.
+Aluminum also exhibits a reaction with acidic food.
 Instead of a yellow tint, acidic dishes will have a tint of gray and metallic taste.
 This is the reason why pure aluminum cookware cannot be trusted.

-If possible, always choose aluminum cookware sets with labels such as anodized, impact-bonded or those lined with clad stainless steel or non-stick coating.
+If possible, always choose aluminum cookware sets with labels such as anodized, impact-bonded, or those lined with clad stainless steel or non-stick coating.

 Non-stick pans are categorized between Teflon and ceramic.
 Between the two, ceramic non-stick coating may have received more criticism, health-wise.